-- Place label on the largest, flattest surface of the carton (NOTE: QVC does not specify exactly where on the largest, flattest surface leaving that to the vendor's discretion) - 2.
+- Place label on the largest, flattest surface of the carton (NOTE: QVC does not specify exactly where on the largest, flattest surface leaving it to the vendor's discretion.) - 2.
 Label placement must be consistent from unit to unit. - 3.
-Only one bar code label is required per salable unit. - 4.
-DO NOT place label across a carton seam OR around a carton edge. - 5.
-DO NOT place label underneath blister pack, clam shell or shrink wrap. - 6.
+Only one bar code label is required per saleable unit. - 4.
+DO NOT place a label across a carton seam OR around a carton edge. - 5.
+DO NOT place the label underneath a blister pack, clam shell, or shrink wrap. - 6.
 DO NOT place clear tape over the bar code label as this could interfere with successful scanning of the bar code label.